The Galapagos Islands Travel Information

 How to Get There

-Travel to the Galapagos National Park involves an international flight into Ecuador followed by a domestic flight out to the islands.
+For holiday makers, travel to the Galapagos National Park involves an international flight into Ecuador followed by a domestic flight out to the islands.
 There are 2 international airports in Ecuador - Guayaquil and Quito.
 There are direct international flights from many South American countries but also from Spain, the Netherlands and the USA.
 The US airports that connect to Ecuador are Atlanta and Miami.

 We will place your domestic flight requirements with the liveaboard operator who are responsible for booking the flights.
 We request your patience with this process since there are often waiting lists and slow confirmations of availability.
 You must inform us whether you are flying into Guayaquil or Quito before domestic flights can be considered.
-If you wish to extend your stay in Galapagos to enjoy land tours please decide that early in the booking process to ensure flight availability.
+If you wish to extend your holiday in Galapagos to enjoy land tours please decide that early in the booking process to ensure flight availability.

 Where to Stay

-Our affiliated hotel reservation agents Agoda.com have a variety of accommodations in Ecuador.
+Our affiliated hotel reservation agents Agoda.com have a variety of accommodations in Galapagos.
 Browse the choices on their website, use their live chat to ask your questions, and then simply use your credit card to make your reservation.

 The Galapagos Islands experience a subtropical climate, regulated by both the warm El Niño current and the cold Humboldt current.
 This results in a dry season from July to December meaning cooler water, clear skies and occasional afternoon showers.
 The wet season from December to June sees cloudier skies and daily rain, but warmer water.